 Does Vaseline expire?

 Vaseline is made from hydrocarbons.
-The mix of different hydrocarbons that make up Vaseline will eventually degrade, but the length of time it will take them to do so is quite long.
+The mix of different hydrocarbons that make up Vaseline petroleum jelly will eventually degrade, but the length of time it will take them to do so is quite long.
 In fact, Vaseline can often last for five or more years and still be completely fine, when properly stored.

 How long can you keep Vaseline?